-Assistant Professor of History and Political Science Northwestern Oklahoma State University, Emporia State University
+Assistant Professor of History and Political Science Northwestern Oklahoma State University, Emporia State University Nicholas Dean B.A., M.A., Ph.D.
+Assistant Professor of Sociology The University of Oklahoma

 David Ellenburg A.A., B.A., M.A.

 Assistant Professor of History and Political Science Oklahoma Military Academy, Northeastern Oklahoma State University

 Tiffany Engel B.A., M.A.

-Associate Professor of Humanities

-The University of Tulsa, University of Missouri
+Associate Professor of Humanities The University of Tulsa, University of Missouri